nagasudhirpulla/taming_python/blog/skills/flask_jinja_template_inheritance.md

 ```

 ### Chile Template
+* Child templates can extend the base template using the 'extends' tag.
+For example, in the `home.html.j2` , `{% extends "base/layoutBase.html.j2" %}` is
 * Child templates can fill the base template blocks with content.
 For example, in the child template `home.html.j2` using `{% block content %}{% endblock %}` , the child template is filling the block named "content" with its own HTML or jinja content.
 * While overwriting the parent block contents, Child templates can retain the base template block content and add extra HTML before or after it using `{{ super ()}}` .
 If the base block is not overwritten, the base block content will be rendered in the child template.
 	* For example, inside the `head` block of the `home.html.j2` file, an additional script tag is added below `{{ super() }}`.
 Hence the base template block content will be rendered first and then the script tag will be rendered.